Creutzfeldt-Jakob disease usually occurs spontaneously but may result from eating contaminated beef or from inheriting an abnormal gene.

 Occur in families (called familial CJD)

 Familial CJD results from a mutation in the gene for PrPC, which causes normal PrPC to change into disease-causing prion.
 It accounts for 5 to 15% of cases.
-Familial CJD is often inherited and usually starts at an earlier age and lasts longer than sporadic CJD.
-Familial CJD is inherited as an autosomal dominant disorder Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
-That means that the mutation is not on the sex (X or Y) chromosomes and that only one gene for the disease, one from either parent, is required for the disease to develop.
+Familial CJD is often inherited and usually starts at an earlier age and can last longer than sporadic CJD.
+Familial CJD is almost always inherited as an autosomal dominant disorder Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
+That means that the mutation is not on the sex (X or Y) chromosomes and that only one mutated gene for the disease, one from either parent, is required for the disease to develop.

 Acquired CJD can result from